Chen-Yang-Liu/Change-Agent/README.md

 This repository will provide the following:
 - LEVIR-MCI dataset.
-- Training of multi-level change interpretation model.
+- Training of the multi-level change interpretation model.
 - Construction of Change-Agent.